-The Cheapest and Best Car Insurance in Nevada
+The Cheapest Car Insurance in Nevada

-Cheapest Minimum Liability Car Insurance Companies and Quotes in Nevada
+Cheapest Minimum Liability Car Insurance in Nevada

-The cheapest companies in Nevada for minimum liability car insurance are:
+MoneyGeek found that, on average, the cheapest companies in Nevada for minimum liability car insurance are:

-- GEICO: $583 per year
+- GEICO: $612 per year

 These prices are only estimates based on rates for an average Nevada driver and should not be used to compare insurance prices.